douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

 Awkward Array has a wonderful feature called typetracer arrays.
 These are awkward Arrays that don't actually contain any data buffers, but retain the structure and types of the awkward arrays that they are meant to represent.
-It's like a NumPy dtype on steriods.
+It's like a NumPy dtype on steroids.
 Almost all awkward functions and methods work on these typetracer arrays.
 For example, if you multiply two typetracer arrays, the result will be another typetracer array of the correct type and structure, deduced